Netsuke, zwei Sumo-Ringer

 Status

-not on displayThe Japanese wrestling match known as sumộ is a common netsuke motif.
-Sumộ has its origins in Japan's early history and was long the only form of public entertainment that the nobility were allowed to attend.
+About the workThe Japanese wrestling match known as sumộ is a common netsuke motif.
+Sumộ has ist origins in Japan's early history and was long the only form of public entertainment that the nobility were allowed to attend.
 As small figures, called Netsuke, they were used as counterweights to attach containers for medicine, tobacco or money to the belt of the kimono, known as the "obi".
 Predominantly made of ivory and boxwood, the objects were first created in the seventeenth century and evolved into status symbols.
 When Japan opened up to the West in the 1860s, kimonos went out of fashion and so did netsuke.

 AccessionGift of Bruno Werdelmann 2004